Existence and regularity of weak solutions for a fluid interacting with a non-linear shell in three dimensions: Introduction

-with $C_1$ depending on $\partial \Omega$, $C_0$ and the $H^2$-coercivity size $\gamma(\eta)$. \end{theorem} \begin{remark} Since here $\partial\Omega$ is assumed to be a manifold without boundary, there is no boundary condition for $\eta$.
+\begin{remark} Since here $\partial\Omega$ is assumed to be a manifold without boundary, there is no boundary condition for $\eta$.
 We restrict ourselves to this case just for technical simplicity.
 The proof for the case where only a part of the boundary is elastic (see e.g. \cite{BreitSchwarzacher,LenRuz}), with the appropriate Dirichlet boundary conditions, is completely analogous.
-In particular, the regularity estimate Theorem~\ref{RegTem} is valid for the case of non-periodic shells and the proof can be adapted any significant complications. \end{remark} \begin{remark} In the proof of Theorem \ref{RegTem} we use the no-slip coupling condition \eqref{kinematic} to transfer the fluid regularity to the structure.
+In particular, the regularity estimate Theorem~\ref{RegTem} is valid for the case of non-periodic shells and the proof can be adapted without any significant complications by using the zero extension of $\eta$ to the whole boundary. \end{remark} \begin{remark} In the proof of Theorem \ref{RegTem} we use the no-slip coupling condition \eqref{kinematic} to transfer the fluid regularity to the structure.
 Here the exact form of the structure equation~\eqref{Structure} is not essential.
 Therefore the proof can be easily adapted to different structure models as long as we have that the corresponding structure energy is coercive in the $H^2$ norm.
 In particular, our result implies respective estimates for weak solutions to several FSI problems that were already studied in the literature and mentioned in the Introduction, e.g. \cite{CDEM,CG,LenRuz,BorSun,BorSunnon-linear}.
 The geometric condition $\gamma(\eta)\neq 0$ is needed for the $H^2$-coercivity in the non-linear setting.
 Clearly the $H^2$-coercivity is satisfied independently of $\gamma(\eta)$ when the leading order term in the Koiter energy is quadratic.
 Hence, in the case when the structure equation is linear or semi-linear the regularity result is valid until a self-intersection is approached. \end{remark}